 When a student engages in a Level 2 behavior, parents must be contacted promptly by phone, email or mail and a referral and resolution must be made in SchoolRunner.
 Teachers lead this process by developing intervention action plans in team meetings, engaging the Dean of Students as needed for support.

-Example of Student Behaviors Suggested Staff Intervention Chronic Level 1 infractions Parent contact Skipping teacher's detention Reminder of expectations Possession or use of any prohibited Community service projects electronic devices (e.g., cell phones in Private conversation the classroom) Reparation and/or apology to offended Leaving classroom or assigned room individual or to community
+Example of Student Behaviors Suggested Staff Intervention Chronic Level 1 infractions Parent contact • Skipping teacher's detention Reminder of expectationsCommunity service projects • Community service projects